-Since 4 April 2007, regional commercial radio broadcasting licensees must maintain a local presence and comply with minimum service standards following a ‘trigger event’.
-A trigger event is the transfer of the licence, the formation of a new registrable media group or the change of controller of a registrable media group.
+Since 4 April 2007, regional commercial radio broadcasting licensees must maintain a local presence and comply with minimum service standards following a 'trigger event'.
+A trigger event is the change in control of the licence, the formation of a new registrable media group or the change of controller of a registrable media group.

 The rules apply to regional commercial radio broadcasting licences, that is, commercial radio broadcasting licences with a licence area that is not a metropolitan licence area.
 A metropolitan licence area is described in section 43C of the Broadcasting Services Act 1992.

 The rules do not apply to the following types of regional commercial radio broadcasting licences:

 - a remote area service radio licence (as defined in section 6 of the Broadcasting Services Act 1992)

 - a regional racing service radio licence (as described in section 8F of the Broadcasting Services Act 1992) or